-Key audit matters How the matter was addressed in the audit Inventories As at 31 December 2021, the Group and the Company have ending inventories of Baht 1,105.14 million and Baht 1,032.48 million, respectively.
-My audit procedures included: Understood the Company's policy for net realisable value calculation, the procedure of data collection and accuracy review, and the Inventories are carried in the financial statements at the lower of cost and net realizable value.
-The Group's management has estimated the net realizable value from the estimated selling price after the deduction of direct costs. consistency in the implementation of the Company's accounting policies.
-Tested internal controls over the procurement cycle from the purchase requisition, purchase order, goods received, and payment until recording to reflect the accuracy of inventory Management prepared a net realizable value calculation report. and assess the adequacy of allowance for net realizable value at the end of the year and at the end of the period. costs.
-Inquired the management and assessed the appropriateness of the selling prices per unit used to estimate the allowance for net realisable value, by comparing quotations and selling price lists with year-end market prices.
-I focused on this area because the valuation of the inventory is significant for the financial statements and the estimation of the allowance for net realisable value is based on domestic market prices.
-This might be affected by the fluctuation of Tested the calculation of net realisable value at year end for both raw materials and finished goods, including any reconciliations.
-There was no significant difference noted. raw material prices in global markets, competitive marketing and the situation in the industry.
+My audit procedures included:

+- Understood the Company's policy for net realisable value calculation, the procedure of data collection and accuracy review, and the consistency in the implementation of the Company's accounting policies. - Tested internal controls over the procurement cycle from the purchase requisition, purchase order, goods received, and payment until recording to reflect the accuracy of inventory costs. - Inquired the management and assessed the appropriateness of the selling prices per unit used to estimate the allowance for net realisable value, by comparing quotations and selling price lists with year-end market prices. - Tested the calculation of net realisable value at year end for both raw materials and finished goods, including any reconciliations.
+There was no significant difference noted.

 From performing the above procedures, I viewed that the selling prices used in estimation of the allowance for net realisable value was reasonable and consistent with the available evidence.